G4 - 1

 Significant changes during the reporting period regarding size, structure or ownership, or supply chain.

-Welcome, and thank you for visiting the 2014 Hormel Foods Corporate Responsibility Report.
-As we celebrate another year filled with milestones and achievements at Hormel Foods, we are excited to share the progress we made as a leading corporate citizen in our industry.
+Welcome, and thank you for visiting the 2015 Hormel Foods Corporate Responsibility Report.
+As we celebrate the 125th anniversary of the company this year, we are excited to share our 10th annual report and the progress we have made as a leading corporate citizen in our industry.

 Nutrition and Wellness

-In addition, we continued our donations of SPAMMY®, a shelf-stable poultry product fortified with vitamins and minerals that is distributed to malnourished children in Guatemala.
-In fiscal 2014, we donated 2.5 million cans of SPAMMY® through our partnership with Food for the Poor and Caritas Arquidiocesana.
+For example, we donated $400,000 to local hunger relief organizations in 40 communities where we have manufacturing facilities.
+We also continued our donations of SPAMMY®, a shelf-stable poultry product fortified with vitamins and minerals that is distributed to malnourished children in Guatemala.
+In 2015, we donated 2.4 million cans of SPAMMY® through our partnership with Food for the Poor and Caritas Arquidiocesana.
+Additionally, the fortified poultry-based spread was made available for purchase under Title I for USDA feeding programs and Title II for USAID programs, which will help us expand our reach to help malnourished people.

 Jeffrey M. Ettinger